arman2riquelme/Data-Science-Portfolio/README.md

 - **Iterative Development:** Many projects include iterative problem-solving to demonstrate how solutions evolved over time.
 - **Problem-Solving First, Tools Second:** The **Problem-Solving** section emphasizes that the resolution of challenges starts with critical thinking and strategy, even before leveraging sophisticated tools.
 This highlights my ability to adapt and find solutions under constraints.

 ---

-## How to Explore
-Feel free to navigate through the folders to explore the projects.
-Each section provides insights into specific areas of expertise, and projects are documented to ensure clarity and reproducibility.

----